-In Year 9 and 10, students at both campuses will have the opportunity to study Work Education (Careers Education) and may take part in work experience in community, the through Career's Connection Academy (CCA) the program.
-Students will research a range employment and further education options, TAFE includina and university courses, and learn more about the world of employment.
+In Years 9 and 10, students at both campuses will have the opportunity to study Work Education (Careers Education) and may take part work experience in the community through the Careers Connection Academy (CCA) program.
+Students will research range of employment and further education options, including TAFE and university courses. and learn more about the world of employment.

-The Careers Advisor at each campus has information about employment and education options, and students are encouraged to speak with the Careers Advisor during careers lessons.
+The Careers Adviser has information about employment and education options, and students are encouraged to speak with the Careers Adviser during careers lessons.